daz3d/DazToRoblox/README.md

 - `InternalAssets`:           Internal development and production files.
 - `PluginData`:               Scripts, assets and other data files which are used by the Daz Studio plugin.
 - `Test`:                     Scripts and generated output (reports) used for Quality Assurance Testing.
-- `UgcDevKit`:                Supplemental asset files to assist with creating a Roblox avatar.
+- `DevKit`:                Supplemental asset files to assist with creating a Roblox avatar.

 [OwnerURL]: https://www.daz3d.com
 [TwitterURL]: https://twitter.com/Daz3d